Liverpool Training Centre

-The Academy, Kirkby is the current home of both Liverpool and the Liverpool Reserves and Academy.
+Liverpool Training Centre is the training ground and academy for Liverpool.
 Known for sponsorship reasons as AXA Training Centre, it has been the home of Liverpool's reserve and youth teams for several years.
+The facility was formerly known as The Academy or often referred to as its geographical location of Kirkby.
 Beginning in 2017, it was expanded and renovated to provide space for the senior team to move there from Melwood.
-Construction was eventually completed in October 2020, having been delayed due to the COVID-19 pandemic.
+Construction was completed in October 2020.
 The first-team moved into the facility in November 2020.

-Kirkby Training Centre

-The Kirkby Training Centre (currently known as the AXA Training Centre for sponsorship reasons), is the base for the Liverpool FC first-team and U23 team.
-Located at the northern end of the academy complex, the facility was opened in November 2020.

 History

 Liverpool FC's first-team historically had been based at the Melwood Training Facility in West Derby since acquiring the site in 1959.
 In 2001, the facility underwent extensive modernisation under the management of Gérard Houllier, however by 2017 it was determined that Melwood did not have enough space to house the growing backroom teams of modern football clubs, and had been overtaken by the newer, state-of-the-art facilities of Liverpool's rivals.
 Furthermore, upon his arrival at the club, first-team manager Jürgen Klopp grew frustrated at the 5-mile geographical distance between the first-team and the club's younger players, who trained at the Academy in Kirkby.

 As there was no further space to expand Melwood, in 2017 Liverpool announced that first-team operations would be permanently relocated to the Kirkby site, and that a new £50 million building would be constructed for the first-team.
 Construction started in September 2018, with the aim of moving in by summer 2020 ahead of the 2020-21 season.
 Construction was eventually completed in October 2020, having been delayed due to the COVID-19 pandemic.
 The first-team moved into the facility in November 2020.
 Players such as Lucas Leiva, Alisson, and Jamie Carragher all paid tribute to Melwood as they moved to Kirkby.